igorti/solvi-docs/source/index.html.md

 X-Solvi-Signature: sha1=494e5dbdd1afbe4d44091bf86872b5eb4b9133e5
 ```

-When a secret token has been specified, Solvi will include the HTTP header `X-Solvi-Signature`, which will contain a HMAC-SHA1 signature of the body.
+When a secret token has been specified, Solvi will include the HTTP header `X-Solvi-Signature`, which will contain an HMAC-SHA1 signature of the body.

 This follows the same pattern as [securing webhooks on GitHub](https://docs.github.com/en/developers/webhooks-and-events/securing-your-webhooks), except for using the header `X-Solvi-Signature` instead.